tejten/Collibra-Data-Marketplace-Demo/cpsh_osint_build_runbook.md

 - `RESTRICTED`

 These are demo governance labels.
 Use tags first; do not customize the classification model unless you specifically want to demonstrate data classification.

+How to add the first tag:

+1. Create or open an asset, for example `Public Infrastructure Event Feed - Curated`.
+2. Click the asset edit/pencil action.
+3. Find the `Tags` field or tag section.
+4. Type a tag name such as `PUBLIC`.
+5. Press Enter or select `Create PUBLIC`.
+6. Save the asset.
+7. Return to Stewardship -> `Tags`; the tag should now appear in the overview.

+If the `Tags` field is missing or read-only:

+1. Go to `Settings` -> `Roles and permissions` -> `Global permissions`.
+2. Find `Tags`.
+3. Enable the tag update/manage permission for the resource roles you are using, such as `Owner`, `Business Steward`, or `Data Steward`.
+4. Confirm the user also has view access to the asset's community or domain.
+5. Reopen the asset and try again.

 ## 10. Configure Data Marketplace Scope